 Barely a day goes by where I don't see at least one or two announcements of upcoming special payments.
 They don't get much fanfare.
 Unless you know where to look, you probably wouldn't even notice them.

 Not every company that pays a special dividend will be a viable investment candidate.
 To be honest, some should be avoided.

 But there are plenty of attractive, financially-sound businesses that have embraced this method of rewarding stockholders.

 By definition, these distributions are usually random and sporadic.
 But there are a few known serial payers, as I refer to them, that have a stated policy of returning surplus earnings on a regular basis... often in the form of a year-end cash bonus.

 Because operating conditions vary from year to year, the size of these payments will depend on the success of the business -- the bigger the profit, the bigger the special dividend.

 Considering ordinary dividend-payers have consistently outperformed the market for decades, it shouldn't come as a surprise to hear that special payers (which go above and beyond) tend to produce superior returns.
-Many of the stocks I have tested have outrun the S&P 500 by a comfortable margin over the past five years.
+Many of the stocks I have tested have outrun the S&P 500 by a comfortable margin over the years.

 In fact, I found 11 stocks that have paid special dividends for three or more consecutive years -- the average was five years, and the most was eight years.
 I compiled these into an index and found something quite remarkable.
 Take a look for yourself...